-Widespread planting of GMO crops has led to a sharp increase in the use of Roundup weed killer.
+Widespread planting of GMO crops has led to a sharp increase in Roundup use.

 To protect our health, the U.S. Environmental Protection Agency (EPA) sets maximum legal residue levels for every pesticide, for dozens of crops.
 But a new study in the respected journal Toxicology has shown that, at low levels that are currently legal on our food, Roundup weed killer could cause DNA damage, endocrine disruption and cell death.
 The study, conducted by French researchers, shows glyphosate-based herbicides are toxic to human reproductive cells.